viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 Class template `expected` imposes little requirements on `T` and `E`: they have to be complete object type satisfying the requirements of `Destructible`.
 Each operations on `expected<T,E>` have different requirements and may be disable if `T` or `E` doesn’t respect these requirements.
 For example, `expected<T,E>`’s move constructor requires that `T` and `E` are `MoveConstructible`, `expected<T,E>`’s copy constructor requires that `T` and `E` are `CopyConstructible`, and so on.
 This is because `expected<T,E>` is a wrapper for `T` or `E`: it should resemble `T` as much as possible.
 If `T` is `EqualityComparable` then (and only then) we expect `expected<T,E>` to be `EqualityComparable`.

+*todo Refine the requirements, as this is not completly true, we need nothrow ...*

 ## Expected references

 This proposal doesn’t include `expected` references as `optional` [N3793] doesn’t include references neither.